 12. 75 Ah Balling Peanut Soup

 Craving for tang yuan?
 You’ll definitely have the best glutinous rice balls at 75 Ah Balling Peanut Soup!
 Their humble beginnings selling desserts from a pushcart has since evolved into a bustling stall at Golden Mile Food Centre.
 75 Ah Balling Peanut Soup’s glutinous rice balls and signature peanut soup are the reasons for their fame.
 And it’s no surprise!
 The tang yuan retain their chewiness as they sit in soup that melts in your mouth.
 Also, the skin-to-filling ratio is perfect as the tang yuan aren’t too thick and there isn’t too little filling.
 If you’re not up for peanut soup, go for Ginger Soup, Almond Milk or Red Date Longan options!
-Other than the usual peanut and black sesame filling, this is also the best traditional Chinese dessert shop for matcha, yam and red bean glutinous rice balls in Singapore!
+Other than the usual peanut and black sesame filling, they also have matcha, yam and red bean glutinous rice balls, which are some of the most popular desserts in Singapore!

 Address: Golden Mile Food Centre, 505 Beach Road, #01-75, S(199583)